redfoxofwealden/quenington-wildlife-park/README.md

 #### Navigation Bar

-The navigation bar is featured on all the webpages, and has links to all the pages of the website.
-It has the menu links item arranged vertically for devices with screen widths of less than 800 pixels.
+The navigation bar is featured throughout the site, and has links to all the pages of the website.
+It has the menu items arranged vertically for devices with screen widths of less than 800 pixels.
 This is to make it easy for mobile and tablet users to navigate and tap on the link.
 The screen shot below shows the arrangement of menu items that is displayed on devices such as smartphone and tablets.

 ![navigation bar as displayed on mobile devices](READme/qwp-nav-mobile.png)